NY Artist Returns to Tucson after 8-year Political Hiatus

 Calendar of Events

 Performance: “Tracie Morris Talks Back.”
 Provocative dinner theater event, at the Scottish Rites Cathedral.
 Friday, April 7, 5-9 pm.
-UA Professor Dr Stephanie Troutman will lead an opening talk with Morris before her performance.
-To buy tickets, click here.
+UA Professor Dr Stephanie Troutman will lead talk back with the aritist on-stage after the performance.

 Meet the Author: Tracie Morris, at the University of Arizona Museum of Art, 1031 N Olive 85721, Thursday, April 6, 3-5pm.
-Join visiting author Tracie Morris for a meet-n-greet and talk about her recent book of vocal and poetic experiments.
+Join visiting author Tracie Morris for a meet-n-greet, talk and reading from her recent book of vocal and poetic experiments.
 Works from the collection by John Cage and Kurt Schwitters (featured in Morris’ new book) will be on view.
 FREE and open to the public.

 Panel Discussion: “Sound & Politics,” at the Jewish History Museum/Holocaust History Center, 564 S Stone Ave, 85701, Saturday, April 8, 12:30-2pm.
 Join “noise” musicians and scholars Tracie Morris, Mark Hosler, and Bob Ostertag for an interactive conversation on how sound shapes politics, history, activism, and protest.
 The panel is part of the Tucson Noise Symposium.
 FREE